 When you think of bow windows, think of Victorian architecture.
 This large set of windows is common in Victorian homes.
 Bow windows are usually made up of four to eight windows that bow out.
 This creates the perfect spot for a window seat or storage.
 These windows are all the same size and type of window.
 They can also wrap around the corner of a house easier than a bay window.
 Bow windows have more glass because of the curve.
 This means you get more light coming in.

-For Bow windows you need at least 80 inches of exterior space.
-Bow windows are usually a shell of windows that are custom made for your space.
+For Bow windows, you need at least 80 inches of exterior space.
+Bow windows are usually a shell of windows that are custom-made for your space.
 They require more engineering and installation finesse than bay windows.
-These may not be as energy efficient as Bay windows, but the difference is only because of Bay windows have a fixed picture window.
+These may not be as energy-efficient as Bay windows, but the difference is only because Bay windows have a fixed picture window.
 If installed properly, both the bow and the bay windows will give you better energy efficiency.

-Still can’t decided which window would be best in your space?
+Still can’t decide which window would be best in your space?
 Our window gurus can answer any questions you have and help you find the solution right for your home.